Movie Reviews

 ★ ★ ★ ★ ★

 One of my earliest formative cinema experiences involved Pee-Wee's Big Adventure.
 Sometime, in probably about 1986, my grandma on my dad's side was babysitting my older brother and me, and that afternoon she took us to a multiplex somewhere in the suburbs of Milwaukee.
 I distinctly remember choosing this film, on something of a whim, over the jock favorite Top Gun.
 This is one of the better decisions I've made in my life.
 I of course loved the film, and it remains close to my informal top ten to this day.
 Pee-Wee's Big Adventure is one of the best "man-children movies" ever.
-In this case, several adults with speaking roles behave and live like they're literally about seven years old, complete with the occasional "girls have cooties" mindset, and Elizabeth Daily being quite foxy only makes this all the more funny.
-As the film progresses, from scene to scene it shifts from one genre or sub-genre to the next, and in doing so it functions as catalog of sorts of then-prominent pop culture, much of which (say, Twister Sister rock videos, Chips-like cop shows, Milton Berle ubiquity, dinosaur fascination, and Mr. T. Cereal) might seldom crop up today.
+In this case, several adults with speaking roles behave and live like they're literally about nine years old, complete with the occasional "girls have cooties" mindset, and Elizabeth Daily being quite foxy only makes this all the more funny.
+As the film progresses, from scene to scene it shifts from one genre or sub-genre to the next, and in doing so it functions as catalog of sorts of then-prominent pop culture, much of which (say, Twisted Sister rock videos, Chips-like cop shows, Milton Berle ubiquity, dinosaur fascination, and Mr. T. Cereal) would seldom crop up today.
 Reubens and Phil Hartman's screenplay here is top-notch.
 It really doesn't matter to me how many Depp-Carter vehicles Tim Burton might have had a hand in in more recent years and how watchable they are, because he still goes to Cinema Heaven for having made this.

 The Plants Are Listening